THIS IS BELONGING

 Communication is essential to our success.
 From establishing communications networks on the battlefield to repairing and managing digital systems, computer networks and telephone comms, our Communications Engineers enjoy a varied, thrilling career with real responsibility.
-You will have the opportunity to earn worthwhile qualifications on your journey to becoming a communications expert – and you’ll have the chance to travel the world and make life-long friends along the way, too.
+You will have the opportunity to earn worthwhile qualifications on your journey to becoming a communications expert – you’ll get the kind of mates you’ll have for the rest of your life.

 Basic training will teach you soldier skills, like how to survive outdoors and fire weapons.
 The training will also develop your fitness before you study to become a specialist at the Royal School of Signals.
 You’ll learn how to become an expert in communication systems, developing the skills and confidence you need to excel.
 And, once you finish Phase 2 training, you’ll be ready for all the exciting new adventures about to come your way.